 GENERAL.
 The authorized capital stock of United currently consists of 10,000,000 shares of common stock, \$1.00 par value per share.
-If the amendment to the United Restated Articles of Incorporation is approved, the authorized capital stock of United will consist of 50,000,000 shares of common stock, \$1.00 par value per share and 10,000,000 shares of preferred stock, \$1.00 par value per share.
-As of April 1, 2000, 8,428,790 shares, including 140,000 shares deemed outstanding pursuant to outstanding debentures and presently exercisable options to acquire 254,822 shares of United's common stock, were issued and outstanding, and no shares of preferred stock were issued and outstanding.
+If an amendment to the United Restated Articles of Incorporation to be presented at the United annual meeting is approved, the authorized capital stock of United will consist of 50,000,000 shares of common stock, \$1.00 par value per share and 10,000,000 shares of preferred stock, \$1.00 par value per share.
+As of May 1, 2000, 8,428,790 shares, including 140,000 shares deemed outstanding pursuant to outstanding debentures and presently exercisable options to acquire 254,822 shares of United's common stock, were issued and outstanding, and no shares of preferred stock were issued and outstanding.